top of page

 By rail: The Kingston railroad station, served by Amtrak’s Northeast Regional service, is a mile from campus.

-By air: The closest airport is T. F. Green Airport (POV) in Providence.
+By air: The closest airport is T. F. Green Airport (PVD) in Providence (see Local Bus below for how to connect from the airport to campus)..
 Additionally, Boston’s Logan Airport (BOS) is eighty miles north of the campus and accessible by train, and Bradley International Airport (BDL), near Hartford, Connecticut, is ninety miles west of the campus.

 Local Bus: Rhode Island Public Transit Authority (RIPTA) bus #66 has regular service between Providence and URI, and has a stop at T.F.
 Green Airport.
-The $2 fare, cash only, will take you right to the Memorial Union building in the center of campus.
+The $2 fare, cash or RIPTA Wave App or Card only, will take you right to the Memorial Union building in the center of campus.

 By Car: URI is on Rhode Island Route 138, between I-95 to the west and U.S. Route 1 to the east of campus.
 More details about directions can be found here: https://web.uri.edu/visit/maps-and-directions/